Fore-Biotherapeutics/Suiter-Final-Project/README1.md

   * Only CySEC and FCA are provided as top regulators.
 These are two of the best, but some traders may want to see more leading regulators, so it's recommended to add more.
   * Reducing/reducing the fee collection for cryptocurrencies (Pro) and CFD transactions (Standard and Pro), since this collection is not to the customer's advantage.
 - **Deposit & Withdrawals options:**
-  * Expand the withdrawal options, because according to this article, you can only withdraw by bank.
+  * Expand the withdrawal options, because according to this article, you can only withdraw by Wire Transfer.
   * Reducing/reducing deposit fees for e-wallets, such as PayPal and Skrill.
   * Reduction of the commission (30%) on withdrawals lower than the required threshold (for example: $ 100), because this commission is too expensive and especially for casual traders.
 - **Trading Features:**